Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Introduction

-Significant research on nonlinear FDA techniques has emerged in the recent decade \citep{revfda}.
-One of the most commonly adopted methods is nonlinear functional regression models.
-Nonlinear functional regression models extend their linear counterparts by combining a nonlinear link function with linear predictors.
-With an attempt to model hospitalisations in patients with dialysis, \citet{fzip} proposes functional linear models for zero-inflated count data.
+Research on nonlinear and sparse FDA techniques has emerged in the recent decade \citep{revfda}.
+In the context of zero-inflated scalar outcomes, \citet{fzip} attempts to model hospitalisations in patients with dialysis by proposing functional linear models for zero-inflated count data.
 Their work outlined the formulation and estimation of a functional zero-inflated Poisson (ZIP) model with a functional predictor and multiple cross-sectional predictors to model counts generated by a mixture distribution.
+To address infrequent and irregular observation designs, functional principal component analysis (FPCA) has been extended through principal component analysis through conditional expectation (PACE) by \citet{yao2005sparse}, which estimates mean and covariance functions via pooled local smoothing and recovers individual trajectories through a linear mixed model.
+This approach not only reconstructs sparsely observed curves but also reduces dimensionality via functional principal component (FPC) scores, facilitating downstream analysis.
+Together, these developments provide a foundation for modelling strategies that accommodate both zero-inflated outcomes and sparse functional mediators.

-Motivated by the research question, we extend existing causal mediation methodologies by introducing a framework that incorporates both a functional mediator and a zero-inflated count outcome.
+Motivated by the research question, we extend existing causal mediation methodologies by introducing a framework that incorporates both a sparse functional mediator and a zero-inflated count outcome.
 The potential outcomes framework \citep{rubin1974random} is employed to define the causal effects of interest in this context and provide the theoretical underpinning for our approach, including conditions for effect identification.
-To address both the time-varying nature of the mediator and the zero-inflated count outcomes, functional linear and nonlinear models are implemented.
+To address both the sparse functional mediator and the zero-inflated count outcomes, functional linear and nonlinear models are implemented.
 Estimation and inference on the direct and indirect effects are performed by a parameter-simulating quasi-Bayesian Monte Carlo approximation method based on the mediation formula \citep{pearl2012causal}.
 Simulation studies validate our approach, demonstrating its capability to estimate causal effects reliably in this context.
 Using the method proposed, we find both a significant total effect of gender on rehospitalisation counts and a significant natural indirect effect channelled through time-varying CVP.